If desired, Looker can perform authentication via Google OAuth, for users that have accounts registered with Google for Work.

-- Alternate login for admins - Allows admins to continue logging in with email and password, which is a useful fall-back in case of problems setting up Google OAuth.
+- Alternate login for admins - Lets admins continue logging in with email and password, which is a useful fall-back in case of problems setting up Google OAuth.
 This setting is recommended and is described further below.

 - Merge by email - Converts any existing users with email addresses in the given Domains to use Google OAuth, upon their next login.
 This setting is recommended.

-- Roles for new users - Specifies what functionality and models new, non-admin users have access to.
+- Roles for new users - Specifies the functionality and model access that new, non-admin users have.
 This list can be updated later.
-If left blank, new Google-authenticated users will have limited functionality inside the Looker platform until an Admin adds a role to their account.
-Since all users within your Google Domain will be able to log into Looker, consider specifying a default role for new users that limits access appropriately.
+If left blank, new Google-authenticated users will have limited functionality inside the Looker platform until an admin adds a role to their account.
+Since all users within your Google domain will be able to log into Looker, consider specifying a default role for new users that limits access appropriately.

 Click Test Google Authentication to use the current settings and attempt to authenticate the current browser in a new window.
 This action does not save the current settings or apply them to the Looker instance.

-If you are not logged into Google, you will be prompted to login and asked for consent to use your Google account information.
+If you are not logged into Google, you are prompted to login and asked for consent to use your Google account information.
 This flow uses the custom Consent screen settings you used in the Google-side setup.